Evolent Health (EVH)

 Evolent Health Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Evolent Health’s ROIC has increased.
-This is a good sign, but we recognize its lack of profitable growth during the COVID era was the primary reason for the change.
+Over the last few years, Evolent Health’s ROIC has unfortunately decreased significantly.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 Evolent Health Net Debt Position

-12. Key Takeaways from Evolent Health’s Q1 Results
+12. Key Takeaways from Evolent Health’s Q4 Results

-We enjoyed seeing Evolent Health beat analysts’ revenue expectations this quarter.
-We were also glad its full-year revenue guidance slightly exceeded Wall Street’s estimates.
-On the other hand, its EPS missed and its revenue guidance for next quarter fell slightly short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock remained flat at $8.48 immediately following the results.
+It was good to see Evolent Health beat analysts’ EPS expectations this quarter.
+We were also glad its full-year revenue guidance trumped Wall Street’s estimates.
+On the other hand, its full-year EBITDA guidance missed.
+Overall, we think this was a mixed quarter.
+The stock remained flat at $2.53 immediately after reporting.

 13. Is Now The Time To Buy Evolent Health?

-Evolent Health isn’t a terrible business, but it isn’t one of our picks.
-Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-And while the company’s growth in average lives on platform was surging, the downside is its operating margins are low compared to other healthcare companies.
+Evolent Health doesn’t pass our quality test.
+Although its revenue growth was solid over the last five years and is expected to accelerate over the next 12 months, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+And while the company’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its declining operating margin shows the business has become less efficient.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.